 For the price, I think that all-inclusive is great.
 Not necessarily because it is the cheapest, but because you do not have to worry about the prices.
 You can eat what you want and you can go to the restaurant without a wallet.
 That is awesome.
 In our case, the quality was really nice.
 The problem with all-inclusive is that it makes you want to eat too much ;) Both me and Mrs. The Poor Swiss have eaten too much during our honeymoon.
 But that is only 6 days, it is not too bad :)

 The only excursion we did was to go snorkeling in a boat and visiting an island, Paradise Island.
 Neither of us have been snorkeling before and we really wanted to try it.
 It was really great.

 We took a boat from the beach.
 The people from the tour were really nice and spoke good German and English.
 We did around one hour on the boat to the first snorkeling place.
 During that time, there was a photographer aboard (of course!).
 He took a lot of pictures.

 We were honestly quite surprised by the quality of the pictures.
 Then, we arrived at the snorkeling place and the real fun started.
 We put on our equipment and went on for about 30 minutes of snorkeling.
 It was really amazing.
 The coral reef is really nice and there were so many fishes.
 It was great!

 This is something I really want to do again in the future.
 It even made me want to go diving too.

 We then went on to Paradise Island with the boat.
-To be honest, I didn’t think it was that great.
+To be honest, I did not think it was that great.
 It was insanely hot on the island.
 It was more for them to take pictures I think.
-But Mrs The Poor Swiss liked it ;)
+But Mrs. The Poor Swiss liked it ;)